 - Library’s Leadership Blog

 - Library’s Strategic Planning Blog

 - Library’s Supervision Blog

-Creativity is the nature of creating something new, either a new idea, concept or method.
-Innovation is using creativity to enhance performance of a process, person, team or organization.
+Creativity is the nature of creating something new, either a new idea, concept, or method.
+Innovation is using creativity to enhance the performance of a process, person, team, or organization.

 © Copyright Carol Muse